 During the first year of the project EGI-Engage will focus on developing training modules on topics that are seen as most important for the successful engagement with and uptake of EGI solutions within the European Research Area.
 The following modules are planned to be developed in the first year, in form that enables reusability and repeatability across the NGIs:

-Under leadership of EGI.eu UCST: A training module about the ‘EGI Federated Cloud’ solution, demonstrating the cloud computing concept through the VM management and data access interfaces of this platform.
+Under leadership of EGI.eu UCST: a training module about the ‘EGI Federated Cloud’ solution, demonstrating the cloud computing concept through the VM management and data access interfaces of this platform.
 The module would guide the user through the following process:

 Login to the training front-end machine (which will be one/more VMs deployed and started in advance by the tutor in the cloud)